 People who are already oppressed and discriminated against are more likely to be targeted by traffickers.
 For example:

-Youth who identify as lesbian, gay, bisexual, transgender, queer, questioning, two spirit (LGBTQ2S+) are at particular risk to be sexually exploited.
-Too many LGBTQ2S+ youth still face discrimination, misconceptions, and abuse by peers, family members, and others in their communities.
+Youth who identify as Two-Spirit, lesbian, gay, bisexual, transgender, and/or queer (2SLGBTQ+) are at particular risk to be sexually exploited.
+Too many 2SLGBTQ+ youth still face discrimination, misconceptions, and abuse by peers, family members, and others in their communities.
 They may also feel isolated and afraid to speak about their sexuality or gender identity due to homophobia, transphobia, and the hyper-sexualization of queer culture in the media.
-LGBTQ2S+ youth are more likely to face homelessness and experience sexual violence than their heterosexual, cis-gendered peers.
+2SLGBTQ+ youth are more likely to face homelessness and experience sexual violence than their heterosexual, cis-gendered peers.
 Traffickers know and exploit this.

 When newcomers, including immigrants and refugees, arrive in Canada they may experience differences in culture, customs, traditions, religions, language, and lifestyle.
 Youth may experience culture shock and struggle to fit in with their new community and school.
 They may also experience a loss of identity and low self-esteem, pressure from parents, or increased pressure to contribute to the family income.
 Traffickers and exploiters know that newcomers may be unfamiliar with Canadian culture, customs, and norms, and unsure where to turn for help.